Reynante Tolentino

 Reynante Amansec Tolentino (March 29, 1951 – September 22, 2025) was a Filipino politician and civil engineer who served as the 9th Governor of Aurora from February 7, 2024 until his death on September 22, 2025.
 He was a member of the Laban ng Demokratikong Pilipino (LDP).

 Life and career

 Tolentino was elected as a provincial board member of Aurora from its 2nd district in 2016.
 He lost his reelection bid in 2019 but regained the position upon election in 2022.

 Tolentino later became the province's vice governor after the disqualification of Gerardo Noveras on administrative charges in July 2023.
 In February 2024, he became acting governor after Christian Noveras was suspended.
 He became full-time governor after Noveras was finally ordered dismissed by the Ombudsman in April 2024.
 He took his oath of office before his brother, Danilo Tolentino, who is also the mayor of Dipaculao.

 The Court of Appeals' Resolution of September 26 directed the immediate reinstatement of Christian Noveras, removing Tolentino from office.
 Tolentino later ran for governor of Aurora in 2025, and was elected, but died on September 22 that year.
 He was 74.
+His deputy, Isidro Galban succeeded Tolentino the following day.